Skip to content Accessibility statement

 Part of the School for Business and Society

-Join staff and current students from the School for Business and Society for a warm welcome and introduction to the courses on offer.
-This will be followed by a careers talk from SBS’ dedicated careers team, and an opportunity to speak to staff and current students over refreshments.
+Join the School for Business and Society for an introduction to the courses on offer, and a chance to meet our programme leaders and staff from the School’s dedicated skills support and careers and employability teams.
+This will be followed by subject-specific sessions and opportunities to engage with current postgraduate students.
 Church Lane Building Main Reception, Zone 4, Campus West

 Sociology